 Some organizations put rollout planning in the hands of a committee of bosses or managers.
 Sometimes they can’t even agree what the product is.
 It’s almost impossible to make this work without a single focal point.
 You need someone to explicitly lead product development.

 One common approach is to hire a project manager to oversee the team’s day to day work.
 The project manager does the work that management may feel is too important to ignore but not important enough to distract from their own pressing agendas.
 Though this is very common — almost ubiquitous — the approach in fact slows product delivery and may reduce quality and profitability.
 First, the organization is building a product rather than carrying out a project.
 When project development completes, the product is still in the field and questions of maintenance and added feature development find only awkward answers.
 Organizationally separating product creation from ongoing development (“maintenance”) creates many problems.
-Secondly, the company rarely gives the project manager responsibility for value such as ROI or net present value, so their incentive is to deliver as fast as possible within the financial constraints.
+Secondly, the company rarely gives the project manager responsibility for value such as ROI or net present value (see Value and ROI), so their incentive is to deliver as fast as possible within the financial constraints.
 Without this responsibility the project manager is more likely to make short-term decisions with long-term consequences, and short-term decisions tend not to have positive long-term consequences.

 You can maximize revenue by continuously engaging your users as beta sites to refine the product (where the deliverables are the beta deliveries) but customers are much more comfortable if a person on the vendor side instead takes responsibility for up-front planning and thinking.
 Lean says that it is important to line up the decisions early on, so that the decisions are easy to make once the time comes to make them.